rust-lang/rfcs/text/0000-fallible-allocation.md

 In embedded circles, common wisdom is that C++ exceptions and associated unwinding add too much overhead and uncertainty about how the program will execute.
 As a result, developers are often told to avoid the STL entirely in those environments.

-The inability to use many of C++'s STL features is one of the contributing factors to C's continued dominance in the embedded and kernel space despite C++'s interoperability and near source compatibility.
+The inability to use many of C++'s STL features is one of the contributing factors to C's continued dominance in the embedded and kernel space despite C++'s interoperability and near-source compatibility.
 This history indicates that an unwinding-based OOM system is likely insufficient for many real users.
 If Rust is to be considered a competitor to C in the embedded space, ensuring `alloc` is useful to developers is an important step.